Syncano/syncano-cli/syncano_cli/parse_to_syncano/README.md

 ## Overview

 The provided tool uses both Syncano and Parse API.
+How does it work?

 1. Parse schemas are fetched and transferred to Syncano as classes.
 All field types are supported.
 2. Data is transferred for each schema/class.
 This can be divided into following steps: